 Fee Payment

-Refer to the business to business connection section on the Tenancy website to see how the payments for bond lodgements are set up and processed in production environment.
+Refer to the using property management software to complete bond transactions section on the Tenancy website to see how the payments for bond lodgements are set up and processed in production environment.